Secure Autonomous Rover Under Simulated Electronic Warfare

 - provides physical operator controls

-The phone interface is implemented as a browser-accessible dashboard or progressive web app.
+The user interface is implemented as a browser-accessible dashboard.
 It does not require a native mobile application.
-The phone connects to the control station over the local Wi-Fi network.
+In the current development/demo setup, the browser connects over HTTPS to the local dashboard bridge/service, which then communicates with the station runtime.

 Functions: